 MSc Programme in Nature Management

 The course explores the variety of ecosystem services (ES) provided by forest and nature ecosystems.
 Focus will be on ecosystem functions providing the services, ES assessment and quantification, valuation and decision-making.
-The following key topics are covered: (1) ES and the Millennium Ecosystem Assessment, classification of ES types, (2) carbon storage and sequestration, nitrogen retention and other services related to the biogeochemical cycles, (3) water quality and quantity, (4) primary productivity and environmental responses, (5) maintenance of soil fertility and effects of land management, (6) Biodiversity conservation, (7) Impacts of climate change on ES, (8) Economic methods and valuation of ES, (9) Trade-offs and synergies between ES, (10) Poverty and payment for ES, (11) Policy, priorities and decision-making.
+The following key topics are covered: (1) ES and the Millennium Ecosystem Assessment, classification of ES types, (2) carbon storage and sequestration, nitrogen retention and other services related to the biogeochemical cycles, (3) water quality and quantity, (4) primary productivity and environmental responses, (5) Biodiversity conservation, (6) Economic methods and valuation of ES, (7) Trade-offs and synergies between ES, (8) Policy, priorities and decision-making.

 This course focuses on enabling students’ ability to apply scientific knowledge and reasoning to critically assess, and discuss synergies and trade-offs.

 - Understand categories and key contemporary issues on ecosystem services

 - Understand interactions between ecosystem services and effects of utilization and conservation